-The above recommendation models are mostly built on a global low-rank mathematical assumption of matrix factorization.
-Differently, Lee et al. \cite{lee2013local} proposed an assumption that a user-item matrix $R$ is partially observed; so it should be considered as a low-rank matrix while restricted in the vicinity of certain row-column combinations.
-Aharon et al. \cite{aharon2006k} overturned the conventional assumption that a transform matrix should always be known and fixed.
-Halko et al. \cite{halko2011finding} proposed a randomization assumption that achieves a fast matrix factorization on large-scale data.
-It is optimistic that the breakthroughs in the research into matrix factorization-based recommendation are most likely to derive from the applications of these new fundamental mathematical theories in the recommendation.
+In mathematics, most of the aforementioned recommendation models are built on a global low-rank assumption of matrix factorization.
+Differently, Lee et al. \cite{lee2013local} built an assumption that the user-item matrix $R$ is partially observed, which is characterized by a low-rank matrix restricted in the vicinity of certain row-column combinations.
+Aharon et al. \cite{aharon2006k} overturned the conventional assumption that a transform matrix should always be observed and fixed.
+Halko et al. \cite{halko2011finding} built a randomization assumption, which contributes to a fast matrix factorization on large-scale data.
+Establishing novel factorization frameworks based on other assumptions from a perspective of mathematics appears to be a challenging, intriguing and promising direction of research into matrix factorization-based recommendation models.